-Spring gives us opportunities to recognize deserving kids and dads as part of our Father of the Year Essay Contests.
-We have identified winning essays written by kids in four markets around the country, and we’re in the process of choosing dads who will be honored as finalists and Fathers of the Year.
+For many years at NCF, spring gave us opportunities to recognize deserving kids and dads as part of our Father of the Year Essay Contests.
+We selected winning essays written by kids in markets around the country, and then chose dads to be honored as finalists and Fathers of the Year.

-Every year, we are reminded just how much fathers mean to their children, and kids often have priceless ways of capturing that.
-Here are two examples from essays written by kids who both happen to be 5th graders:
+It was always a great reminder of just how much fathers mean to their children, and kids often had priceless ways of capturing that.
+Here are two examples from essays written by kids who both happened to be 5th graders.

 “Did you know that a hero doesn’t need to have super powers or fancy underwear?
 Well, they don’t.
 My dad is my hero and he definitely doesn’t have fancy underwear, or super powers for that matter!
 But he is brave and I won’t say he is not strong, but he is stronger in the heart.
 I guess that’s why I think my dad is my hero.”

 And here’s what Max wrote: